How to Follow a Warfarin Diet [Made Easy]

 - bleeding problems

 - bone issues including a higher risk of osteoporosis

 Vitamin K plays an important role in helping our blood to clot (this is important if you ever have a cut or scratch!), bone health, and other cellular functions in the body.

 Because warfarin and vitamin K are working against each other, big changes to your diet can cause serious health issues.
-Or at least put you at increased risk for “bleeding out”.
+Or at least put you at an increased risk for “bleeding out.”

 Warfarin is an important, but very serious medication to be taking.
 It can cause severe bleeding or even death.
 Anyone on warfarin should be working closely with their healthcare team and getting regular lab work done to determine if medication adjustments are needed.